ACE Scholars Services

 (760) 750 - 4769 – Sub Connection

-Flexible voluntary meal plans can be designed to fit your needs. (https://csusm.sodexomyway.com/my-meal-plan)
+Flexible voluntary meal plans can be designed to meet the needs of CSUSM’s students, faculty and staff. (https://csusm.sodexomyway.com/my-meal-plan)

-Snack and beverage vending machines are located throughout the campus in the following buildings: University Commons, Academic Hall, Arts Building, University Hall, Science II, Kellogg Library, Markstein Hall, Social and Behavioral Sciences (SBSB) Building, the Clarke Fieldhouse, University Village Apartments, and the Foundation Classroom Building.
+Snack and beverage vending machines are located throughout the campus in the following buildings: University Commons, Academic Hall, Arts Building, Science Hall II, Kellogg Library, Markstein Hall, Social and Behavioral Sciences (SBSB) Building, the Clarke Field House, University Village Apartments (UVA), University Student Union (USU), and Extended Learning Building (ELB).

-Located on the Cal State San Marcos campus, the University Store provides a wide array of products and services both in store and online, including Books, Apparel, Accessories, Gifts & Collectibles, Supplies, and Technology.
-New and used text books, book rental program, and course materials are also offered.
+Located on the Cal State San Marcos campus, the University Store provides a wide array of products and services both in-store and online, including Books, Apparel, Accessories, Gifts & Collectibles, Supplies, and Technology.
+New and used text books, book rental program, and bundled course materials are also offered.

 Disability Support Services